Our Staff

 This Charter sets out the Committee’s objective; authority; composition and tenure; functions and responsibilities; reporting; and administrative arrangements.

 As a Committee of the Board, the objective of the Committee is to provide guidance and assistance to the ASC as required.
 It should ensure that the systems and process are in place within the ASC that shape, enable and oversee management of an organisation.
-It should advise the Board on matters relating to ASC financial management and strategic planning, performance reporting, physical assets, risk management and all aspects of internal and external audit and compliance matters, as well as national sporting organisation (NSO) finances.
+It should advise the Board on matters relating to ASC financial management and strategic planning, performance reporting, physical assets, risk management and all aspects of internal and external audit and compliance matters, as well as National Sporting Organisation (NSO) finances.

 The Board authorises the Committee, within the scope of its functions and responsibilities, to:

-- obtain any information it needs from any employee and/or external party (subject to any legal obligation to protect information)
+- obtain any information it needs from any employee and/or external party (subject to any legal obligation to protect information);

-- discuss any matters with the internal auditor, external auditor or other external parties (subject to any applicable confidentiality obligations)
+- discuss any matters with the internal auditor, external auditor or other external parties (subject to any applicable confidentiality obligations);

 - obtain external accounting, financial management, legal or other professional advice, as considered necessary to meet its responsibilities, at the ASC’s expense.